Language Bindings

 Python SDK

-The Python SDK is now available with native performance and easy installation via pip:
+The Python SDK provides native performance with easy installation via pip:

 pip install wvlet